AvizNetworks/ones-ovd/mkdocs/docs/day1Operations/Day1OperationsSONiC.md

-# Overview Day1 Operations
+# Overview Day 1 Operations

-Traditionally network operators were used to provision  Day1 operations like interface creation , VLAN creation , BGP neighborship configuration etc using manual CLI for configuring DC Leaf and Spine switches  in 2 or 3 CLOS architecture.
+Traditionally network operators were used to provision  Day 1 operations like interface creation , VLAN creation , BGP neighborship configuration etc using manual CLI for configuring DC Leaf and Spine switches  in 2 or 3 CLOS architecture.
 Configuration application to various Data Center switches through CLIs is a tedious and time consuming process for the operation teams .

 The validation process of applied configuration  is also manual resulting in probability of errors during commissioning .
-Operators will then have to troubleshoot the complete control path and data path to isolate issues due to misconfiguration in Day1 network entity provisioning.
+Operators will then have to troubleshoot the complete control path and data path to isolate issues due to misconfiguration in Day 1 network entity provisioning.

 ## Day 1 Operations - SONiC